 My favorite accommodation downtown, which is beyond luscious for any traveler, is the Kimpton Gray Hotel.
 Housed in a historic building, the Kimpton Gray is chic, right by some of the city’s theaters that host touring shows, and right in the heart of downtown.

 7. Take a Boat Cruise on Lake Michigan

-Lake Michigan is one of the five Great Lakes of North America and the only one located entirely within the United States.
-At its deepest point, it is 1,333 feet (406 m) deep.
+Lake Michigan is one of the five Great Lakes of North America and the only one in the United States.
+It is 1,333 feet (406 m) deep at its deepest point.
 While it is a lake, visitors are often astounded at its size.
 But something you have to know about Chicago is that Chicagoans love Lake Michigan.

 Many Chicago marinas and tour companies offer boat cruises, as well as other excellent water activities in Chicago.
 Swimming, fishing, kayaking, and windsurfing are also popular at one of our many beaches.

 Take a moment to unwind and relax while a captain takes you up and down the Lake Michigan shoreline, highlighting landmark buildings and examining a rich historical city.

 If you want more insights into Chicago’s unique landscape, consider taking an architecture river cruise along the Chicago River, which feeds from the lake.
 (You read that correctly; our river runs backward from the lake.)